On the strengths of the self-updating process clustering algorithm: Simulation and Comparison

-We simulated $100,000$ runs for each data size.
-For the k-means, results were obtained using random initials of one set, random initials of $100$ sets, and initials by \cite{Tseng} using single and complete linkages with p=$1$, $3$, and $6$.
-For SUP, we present results from both static and dynamic temperatures of $T=r/5$ and $T=r(1/20+t/50)$, respectively, where the value of $r$ was selected automatically at a time for each simulated data according to the frequency polygon of the pairwise distances.
+The selection of parameter values are as follows.
+For the k-means algorithm, we present results from using random initials of one set, random initials of $100$ sets, and the initials proposed by Tseng and Wong using Hierarchical clustering with single and complete linkages by taking p=$1$, $3$, and $6$, respectively.
+The latter two approaches were used to solve the problem of local minimum for the k-means.
+When the random initials of $100$ sets were used, only the clustering result from the set of initials that achieved the minimum sum of the within-cluster variations is presented for comparison.
+For the static and dynamic SUP, the value of $r$ was selected automatically at a time for each simulated data according to the frequency polygon of the pairwise distances.

-While the objective is to cluster the $150$ non-noise points, we compared SUP and the k-means on the basis of the number of ''correct" runs: a run was taken as ``correct" only when all of the $150$ non-noise points were clustered correctly.
-Table \ref{tab:comp} presents the number of runs that were not correct for data containing different levels of noise.
-We also computed the running time in seconds for each run of the simulation.
-Table $\ref{tab:cpu}$ presents the comparison between SUP and the k-means using multiple initial sets, which also produced small numbers of mistakes as shown in Table \ref{tab:comp}.
-Table \ref{tab:comp} and Table \ref{tab:cpu} show that SUP is competitive in both accuracy and computation efficiency.
+Since the purpose of this example is to correctly distinguish between the three clusters in the presence of noise, we only compare the clustering results of the $150$ non-noise data points.
+Table \ref{tab:comp} presents the number of incorrect runs out of the $100,000$ runs of simulations for each level of noise, in which ''incorrect" means that at least one of the $150$ non-noise data points was clustered incorrectly.
+Table \ref{tab:comp} shows that both the blurring and non-blurring mean-shift type algorithms are robust against noise.
+The fuzzy c-means also demonstrates to be robust.

+We further compared the running time in seconds for one run of simulation.
+Results are presented in Table \ref{tab:cpu}.
+The fuzzy c-means shows great promise in both accuracy and computation efficiency when noise is present in the data.
+The non-blurring mean-shift and the self-updating process are competitive in accuracy with a reasonable computation efficiency.